-The Byron Airport Habitat Management Land (HML) is 814 acres in eastern Contra Costa County.
-The HML is situated in rolling terrain with low hills and ridges and gently sloping and virtually level intervening lowlands.
-The HML consists primarily of a mosaic of grasslands and wetlands.
-The uplands consist of annual grasslands and alkali grassland habitats.
-Natural seasonal wetlands, alkali wetlands, and vernal pools are present throughout the HML.
-The HML is home to many species of animals and plants, many are endangered or special-status species.
-Some of these species include the San Joaquin Kit Fox, California red-legged frog, vernal pool fairy shrimp, and the California tiger salamander.
-There are additional species that are found on the HML.
-A partial list would include the American badger, the western pond turtle, and many species of birds like the tri-colored black bird, burrowing owl, white-tailed kite, northern harrier and ferruginous hawk.
+The Byron Airport Habitat Management Land (HML) is a conservation easement comprised of 814 acres in southeastern Contra Costa County.
+The HML is closed to the general public and is a potential habitat to various species of plants and animals; some of which are special-status species.
+Examples of special-status species that have been observed on the HML since 1990 include the San Joaquin kit fox, California red-legged frog, vernal pool fairy shrimp and California tiger salamander.
+Other special-status species that may inhabit the HML include the American badger, western pond turtle, tri-colored black bird, burrowing owl, white-tailed kite, northern harrier and ferruginous hawk.